MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/promote.md

 - [Stage](../migrate/stage.md): The replicated assets have been restored in a staged instance of the cloud environment.
 - [Business testing](./business-test.md): The workload has been fully tested and validated by business users.
 - [Business change plan](./business-change-plan.md): The business has shared a plan for the changes to be made in accordance with the production promotion; this should include a user adoption plan, changes to business processes, users that require training, and timelines for various activities.
-- [Ready](./ready.md): Generally, a series of technical changes must be made before promotion.
+- [Prepare for promotion](./prepare-for-promotion.md): Generally, a series of technical changes must be made before promotion.

 ## Best practices to execute prior to promotion